 Ethical Monitoring Approaches for Remote Teams

-The goal of remote team time tracking should not be control — it should be clarity.
+The goal of remote team time tracking should be clarity, not control.
+To achieve this:

 1. Transparency First